 Kinesiology Diploma Loading...

-Completion of Kinesiology Diploma program makes you eligible for careers as and assistants in fitness centres, leisure centres, senior citizen/retirement complexes, colleges and universities, the private and business sector and provincial, national and international sport associations and events.
+Completion of Kinesiology Diploma program makes graduates eligible for careers as and assistants in fitness centres, leisure centres, senior citizen/retirement complexes, colleges and universities, the private and business sector and provincial, national and international sport associations and events.

 The Kinesiology Diploma requires passing grades and an overall average of 60 percent in the following Alberta Education high school courses or equivalents.
 For course groups, refer to the Classification of Alberta Education Courses.